infincia/ProwlKit/README.markdown

 NSErrors are optional in the following methods, just remove the error part of the method or pass nil to ignore them if you don't want/need them

+Create a sharedProwl instance (effectively a singleton), then you can use it to send messages from any thread and they will be queued and sent out to the Prowl API

+###Create a sharedProwl instance

+    ProwlKit *prowl = [ProwlKit sharedProwl];

 ###Verify an API key